Nominations for the 2019 Innovations in American Government Award are now closed. Please email email@example.com with any questions.

-While the evaluators assessing your application materials are experts within your field, your application materials should be produced for a wider audience.
-In order to fulfill the mission of the Innovations in American Government Awards program—disseminating knowledge of innovation and best practices with persons in positions to use it as well as with the general public—we ask that you communicate the essence of your innovation and its most significant benefits simply, vividly, and succinctly.
+While the evaluators assessing your application materials are experts within your field, your application materials should be written with a wider audience in mind.
+In order to fulfill the mission of the Innovations in American Government Award program—disseminating knowledge of innovation and best practices with persons in positions to use it, as well as with the general public—we ask that you communicate the essence of your innovation and its most significant benefits simply, vividly, and succinctly.

 Top Tips for Crafting an Award-Winning Application: